kevinolega/callcentertrainingtips/about.md

 I only had one year of college, which is a blessing because several call centers accept high school graduates and only a handful of strict ones require two years or a degree in college.

-I'm a kinesthetic learner so I learn about things through active research, personal experience and the help of people better than me.
+I'm a kinesthetic learner so I learn about things through active research, personal experience, and the help of people better than me.

 What I offer on this website is my personal experience on how I helped myself and a few friends get hired in a call center and other high paying jobs by improving their communication skills.

 I am not an expert in grammar, pronunciation or accents but I've improved mine to a point where nobody complains about it.

-I spent the last fifteen years working in jobs that require high level communication skills as a primary requirement.
+I spent the last fifteen years working in jobs that require high-level communication skills as a primary requirement.

 I teach how I communicate and the story behind my techniques.